anywhichway/thunderclap/README.md

 # Change Log (reverse chronological order) [top](#top)

+2019-07-23 v0.0.31a Slight performance inmprovements.
+Fixed broken `$search`.

+2019-07-22 v0.0.30a Security now works on graph paths.

 2019-07-22 v0.0.29a Started adding graph database capability.
-Not yet tied to triggers, security, etc. Reworked triggers, security, when so that they will work across all of key-value, JSON, and graph storage.
+Not yet tied to triggers, security, etc. Reworked triggers, security, so that they will work across all of key-value, JSON, and graph storage.
 If you are using any, they will need substantive re-work.

 2019-07-16 v0.0.28a Multiple classes can now be queried at the same time.